Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 An awakened teacher revealed the school curriculums' deep corruption, indoctrinating children into failure, division, dysfunction, despair, and false ideologies.

-An awakened worker highlighted the widening opportunity gap between the many and the few reaching a critical breaking point.
+An awakened worker highlighted the widening opportunity gap between the many and the few that was approaching a critical breaking point.

-An awakened farmer exposed how [[The Giants]] were intentionally devastating bioregional food systems and production capacity.
+An awakened farmer exposed how [[The Giants]] for decades had been intentionally devastating bioregional food systems and systematically stripping out local production capacity.

 An awakened lawyer informed the others that the courts had become so corrupted that they only offered respite to those wealthy enough to be able to manipulate them.